nuuuwan/news_lk3_data/README.md

 ECONOMYNEXT – Sri Lanka’s excessive protectionist taxes with import duties and para-tariffs on capital goods are a barrier to foreign direct investments in the island rather than income tax, a former head of the island’s investment promotion office said.

-Sri Lanka has been trying to phase out tax holidays and concessions given for Board of Investment approved firms, especially under a Strategic Development Project Act where discretionary concessions are believed to be fostering corruption.
+Sri Lanka has been trying to phase out tax holidays and concessions given for Board of Investment approved firms, especially under the Strategic Development Project Act where discretionary concessions are believed to be fostering corruption.

 But the excessive import protection and para tariffs on capital are not found in other countries with open or export-oriented economies.
 East Asian nations in particular are subject to stringent free trade requirements under the ASEAN.